Tynamix/ObjectFiller.NET/README.md

     }
 ```

-###Lorem Ipsum String Plugin
+###Lipsum String Plugin

 The "Lorem Ipsum" plugin generates some random text which contains the famous "Lorem Ipsum" text.
-Read more about the Lorem Ipsum [here](http://en.wikipedia.org/wiki/Lorem_ipsum)
+Read more about the Lorem Ipsum [here](http://en.wikipedia.org/wiki/Lorem_ipsum).
+With the Lipsum plugin it is also possible to generate some other random text in english (Child Harold), german (In der Fremde) and french (Le Masque)

 ```csharp
     public class Person